Rafalon-hub/Qwirkle/README.md

 - You can get bonus points by placing tiles matching both direction

+- You can skip your turn by replacing any number of tiles from your hand

 - The player who places his last tile gains a bonus